Data-Chain Backdoor: Do You Trust Diffusion Models as Generative Data Supplier?: Background

 \subsection{Backdoor Attacks on Diffusion Models}

 Recent studies~\cite{chen2023trojdiff,chou2023backdoordiffusion,chou2023vilandiffusion} have also demonstrated that diffusion models themselves can be compromised by backdoor attacks.
 These works primarily focus on manipulating the generative behavior of diffusion models, causing them to produce attacker-specified outputs when triggered.
-However, their objective is to disrupt or redirect image generation rather than to preserve prompt-consistent outputs for downstream training.
-Consequently, such attacks are generally not designed to transfer backdoor behavior into classifiers trained on diffusion-generated data.
+However, such attacks are not designed to transfer backdoor behavior to classifiers trained on datasets augmented with diffusion generated images.

 \textbf{Comparison with our approach.} While these existing works target the diffusion model itself, our attack objective differs fundamentally.
-Prior studies aim to corrupt the diffusion model's own outputs, producing images that deviate from the user's intended prompt whenever a trigger is applied.
-In contrast, our approach exploits diffusion models as a vector for injecting backdoors into downstream classification models through poisoned training data.
-In our threat model, the diffusion model remains visually aligned with user prompts and generates semantically correct images, yet these generated samples contain hidden triggers that compromise downstream victim classifiers trained on the synthetic data.
-This represents a distinct security risk specific to the growing practice of using diffusion-generated data for augmentation in machine learning ecosystem.
+Our approach exploits diffusion models as an attack vector for injecting backdoors into downstream classification models through diffusion-based data augmentation.
+In our threat model, the diffusion model remains visually aligned with user prompts and generates semantically correct images, yet these generated samples contain hidden triggers in target class outputs, which compromise downstream victim classifiers trained on the synthetic data.
+This risk arises in learning pipelines that rely on diffusion-generated data for augmentation.